Olness hat trick lifts Bulldogs over visiting Windom

 Each team served one 2-minute penalty, but all goals were even strength.
 The Bulldogs’ parked 36 shots on the Windom net.
 Minnesota River starting goalie Madison Kisor had 16 saves.
 Stepping between the pipes five minute into the final frame, Amelia Messner had seven saves.

-Olness said New Ulm, 2-2 with a win over Laverne on Tuesday, shoots very well from the point, has tough defenders and is very fast.
+Olness said New Ulm, 2-2 with a win over Laverne, shoots very well from the point, has tough defenders and is very fast.
 The puck drops at 7 pm.